mate-academy/react_phone-catalog/README.md

 A few sliders exist.
 Main with timer and steering buttons and two more, smaller.

-Search is working with debounce
+Search is working with debounce and stores in url.

+Cart total sum is shared among every item and works well, what is amazing.

 # _Usage as always is very simple:_